 Buying from a dealership?
 A car loan could be a better idea

-It may be better to use a car loan or dealership financing when you’re thinking about buying from a manufacturer or car dealership.
+It may be better to get a regular car loan or dealership financing when you’re thinking about buying from a manufacturer or car dealership.
 You’ll be able to get a competitive rate and may have access to more convenient features with dealership financing.

 Like all loans, personal loans will charge interest and fees.
 Before you apply for one, consider these factors when comparing your loan options:

 - Interest rate.
-Interest can be either fixed or variable and usually ranges from 4% to 36%, depending on the type of loan you apply for and your credit and financial history.
+Interest can be either fixed or variable and usually ranges from 5.45% to 47%, depending on the type of loan you apply for and your credit score and financial history.

 - Administrative fees.
 You may need to pay a fee to borrow your loan.

 - Ongoing fees.
 Some personal loans come with annual fees that will increase your ongoing repayments.

 - Late payment and non-sufficient funds fees.
 If you make a late repayment or fail to make a repayment, you will be charged additional fees of up to $50 from both the lender and your bank.
 Get in touch with your lender if you think you’ll be late with a repayment and let them know beforehand.
 Sometimes they’ll be willing to work with you and create a solution.

 You can expect to pay back

 Based on your loan terms